European Waste Catalogue codes

 The Environment Agency has produced an excellent Guide which has general guidance, a section that alphabetically lists hundredsof different waste types with the codes next to them and then has a list of all the codes with sample waste types.
-This is provided in on-line form through the link above.
+This is provided in on-line form through wastesupport.

-The EWC codes are made up of approximately 650 different codes divided into 20 chapters each of which contain a number of sub-categories.
+The European Waste Catalogue is made up of approximately 650 different codes divided into 20 chapters, each of which contains a number of sub-categories.
 Wastes that are considered to be hazardous are denoted by an asterisk in the list.
 Each code is six digits and many codes are double entries where there will be a code for the non hazardous version of the waste and another – with asterisk – for the hazardous version.
-There are also codes that end in 99 which are used for ‘waste not otherwise specified’ Generally, the Agency does not like these to be used as a waste description on Transfer Notes and Consignment Notes.
+There are also codes that end in 99 which are used for ‘waste not otherwise specified’.
+Generally, the Agency does not like these to be used as a waste description on Transfer Notes and Consignment Notes.

-When choosing a code, you should use the following steps:
+When choosing a code, the EA require the following steps to be applied: